Payoff Mechanism Design for Coordination in Multi-Agent Task Allocation Games: Problem Description

-where $\theta = (\theta_1 , \cdots, \theta_n) \in \mathbb X_M$ and $\eta > 0$.\footnote{We remark that this work can be extended to other revision protocols that define different classes of EDMs \cite{Sandholm2010-SANPGA-2, BaObQu2017, EDM_constraints}.} Note that smaller the value of $\eta$, more the strategy revision depends on the value of the payoff vector $p$.
+where $\eta > 0$.
+The protocol $\varrho_{i}^\theta(p)$ describes the probability of an agent switching to strategy~$i$ given $p$ and $\theta$.
+Note that the smaller the value of $\eta$, the more the strategy revision depends on the value of $p$.

 Each agent is given an opportunity to revise its strategy selection at each jump time of an independent and identically distributed Poisson process, and uses the protocol to select a new strategy or keep its current strategy selection.
 Since the strategy revision of individual agents only depends on the payoff vector and takes place independently of each other, their decision-making is decentralized and the coordination among them occurs implicitly through their decision-making model.
 Based on discussions in \cite[Chapter~4]{Sandholm2010-SANPGA-2}, as the number of agents in the population tends to infinity, the following ordinary differential equation describes how each component of $x(t) = (x_1(t), \cdots, x_n(t))$ evolves over time.
-We refer to \eqref{eq:edm} as the Evolutionary Dynamics Model (EDM).